Begin Main Content Area

 OAPSA, as amended by Act 169 of 1996 and Act 13 of 1997, mandates that specific types of facilities require applicants for employment to submit their applications with a report of criminal history record information.

-Any person who believes that an older adult is being abused, neglected, exploited or abandoned may call the elder abuse hotline.
-The hotline is open 24 hours a day.
+Any person who believes that an older adult is being abused, neglected, exploited or abandoned may call the elder abuse helpline.
+The helpline is open 24 hours a day.